Smoked Turkey: How to Smoke a Turkey Step-By-Step

 Preheat the Grill

-When you’ve done all your turkey prep, set the Traeger temperature to 225°F with Super Smoke if available and preheat with the lid closed for 15 minutes.
+When you’ve done all your turkey prep, set your pellet grill temperature to 225°F with Super Smoke if available and preheat with the lid closed for 15 minutes.

 Smoke the Turkey